 Jim had extensive experience in litigated matters that have involved lawyer misconduct and law firm liability.
 In his career, he sued and defended lawyers and law firms for lawyer misconduct that ranged from negligence to outright fraud.
 These cases have included appearances on behalf of lawyers before disciplinary boards; lawyers charged with criminal and civil misconduct regarding transactions that involved their secret self-dealings through shell companies and transactions to the detriment of their employers (trust departments of banks; fraudulent exchanges of valid assets of client insurance companies for “junk” stocks and bonds; embezzlement of law firm client trust funds; failure to supervise and monitor activities of law firm partners, associates and employees; and other breaches of fiduciary duties and conflicts of interest).
 In addition, he served as counsel to large law firms to investigate internal lawyer misconduct and to advise such firms on courses of action.
 He was also involved in other types of professional negligence such as architect and appraiser liability.

-Jim has been admitted to practice in the United States Courts of Appeals for the Seventh Circuit and the Third Circuit; and in the United States District Courts for the Northern, Central and Southern District of Illinois and of Missouri and Oregon.
-He has appeared pro hac vice in litigated matters in the Circuit Court of Navarro County, Texas; the Circuit Court of Cuyahoga County in Cleveland Ohio and other States.
-He has appeared in litigated matters in the Circuit Court of Cook County and other Circuit and Appellate Courts throughout the State of Illinois as well as the Supreme Court of Illinois.
+Jim was admitted to practice in the United States Courts of Appeals for the Seventh Circuit and the Third Circuit; and in the United States District Courts for the Northern, Central and Southern District of Illinois and of Missouri and Oregon.
+He appeared pro hac vice in litigated matters in the Circuit Court of Navarro County, Texas; the Circuit Court of Cuyahoga County in Cleveland Ohio and other States.
+He also appeared in litigated matters in the Circuit Court of Cook County and other Circuit and Appellate Courts throughout the State of Illinois as well as the Supreme Court of Illinois.